-When writing the education section on a CV, it is important to highlight your relevant educational achievements and qualifications that demonstrate your knowledge and skills in accounting.
-Here are some tips to help you write an effective education section for your accountant CV:
+When writing the education section on a CV, it is important to highlight your relevant educational achievements and qualifications that demonstrate your knowledge and skills.
+Whether you are seeking information on how to write an accounting graduate CV or a general accounting CV, we have provided a few tips to help you write an effective education section for your CV:

 Start with your highest level of education and work backwards in chronological order.
 List the name of the institution, the degree earned, and the graduation date.

-Include any relevant certifications or licenses you have earned in accounting.
+Include any relevant certifications or licenses you have earned.

-If you have completed any specialised coursework or training in accounting, such as courses in taxation or auditing.
+If you have completed any specialised coursework or training, such as courses in taxation or auditing.

-If you are a recent graduate or have limited work experience, you can highlight relevant coursework that demonstrates your knowledge and skills in accounting.
+If you are a recent graduate or have limited work experience, you can highlight relevant coursework that demonstrates your knowledge and skills.
 Consider a skills-based CV, or refer to our graduate CV example for more information.